Christopher A. Choquette-Choo

 We show that in the worst-case, differentially-private federated learning with secure aggregation requires Ω(d) bits.
 Despite this, we discuss how to leverage near-sparsity to compress updates by more than 50x with modest noise multipliers of 0.4 by using sketching.

-Proof-of-Learning: Definitions
+Proof-of-Learning: Definitions and Practice

 Hengrui Jia^, Mohammad Yaghini^, Christopher A. Choquette-Choo*, Natalie Dullerud*, Anvith Thudi*, Varun Chandrasekaran, Nicolas Papernot